corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 We have so far only used numeric values.
 It is worth being aware that there are actually different types of numbers - whole numbers (aka integers) or non-integers (aka floating point numbers).
 The abbreviations for these are "int" and "float".

-This is not a big deal as Python will happily run expressions combining ints and floats, as you may have done already, but they are technically different beasts.
+This is often not a big deal as Python will happily run expressions combining integers and floats, as you may have done already, but they are in fact different types.

 ```
 >>> 1 + 2